 4. Be a consistent parent

-Easier said than done sometimes.
+Again, this one seems pretty obvious on the surface.
+But as is so often the case, it’s easier said than done sometimes.
 When it comes to consistency, parenting can draw some wisdom from the children’s story “The Tortoise and the Hare.”

-Establishing consistency and trust is important in reducing the amount of anxiety that children might experience.
+Establishing consistency and trust is important in reducing the amount of anxiety children experience.
 Consistency is distinguished by reliability, uniformity, and time.
 Providing a positive and predictable schedule with minimal variations over a period of time is the cornerstone for being consistent in your child’s life.